yellowmessenger/documentation/docs/platform_concepts/appConfiguration/sftp.md

 ---

-## Scope of Integration
+Yellow.ai's integration with SFTP enables effortless connection between your remote server and the Yellow.ai platform.
+You can connect multiple SFTP servers to manage data from different sources seamlessly.
+With this integration, you can perform various actions such as fetching remote files, creating directories, deleting directories, uploading files to the remote server, and checking the existence of files.

-Yellow.ai Integration with SFTP allows you to seamlessly connect your remote server with the yellow.ai platform.
-Using this integration, one can get remote files, make a directory, delete directory, upload files to remote server, check if file exists or not.
+You can also [schedule regular synchronization of user data](https://docs.yellow.ai/docs/platform_concepts/engagement/cdp/user_data/sync_users) directly from connected SFTP servers to User 360.
+This enhances data management capabilities, improves data accuracy, and enables more informed decision-making based on real-time user insights. s or not.

 # Configuration